These tweets provided the first news of the Swainson’s Warbler appearance in Central Park on 28 April 2016 and were featured in the New York Post.

 If you do this step on your Android phone instead of on the web, select the @BirdCentralPark account and then click on the bell icon so that it appears with a check mark.
 Make sure you are following the account if you have not already done so.

 That’s all there is to it.
 There should be only a few seconds of delay between when you send your tweet and when users of the system receive it.
-If you tweet before @BirdCentralPark follows you, your tweet will not be re-broadcast at all, though it will appear on Twitter.
+If you tweet before @BirdCentralPark follows you, your tweet might not be re-broadcast at all, though it will appear on Twitter.

 Tweets are assumed to refer to well-known Central Park birding locations unless you indicate a different Manhattan park.
 Wondering what those locations are?
 See my map of Central Park birding locations.